 It’s a privilege for me to be teaching these young people

 The kids will know I’m kind, generous and forgiving

 There will be no fear in my classroom

 I don’t know it all, I want to find out what the kids know first

 My thoughts: After a busy day at school, it’s easy to forget why you were first motivated to become a teacher.
 Although teaching can be one of the most challenging jobs, it also has some of the most rewarding moments and each day you have the opportunity to inspire and learn from the children in your school.
 After a tough day, try and remind yourself of this and begin your next morning with 5 positive steps into your classroom!

-Our programmes and coaching sessions help students to develop skills in four key areas: confidence, communication, resilience and self-awareness.
+Our programmes and coaching sessions empower students to believe in themselves.